mattkrins/ldap-resetr/README.md

 ## Configuration
 Application settings are available via the cog icon in the top left corner:

-### Application Theme
-Switch between light and dark mode themes.
-Application restart is required to apply.
 ### LDAP URI
 This is the host / target LDAP server.
 A secure / SSL connection is required to make changes to passwords so you likely want to use port 636 and protocol ldaps://.
 ### LDAP Login